NethServer/ns8-core/core/api-moduled/README.md

 Note that for the `login` handler, the `validate-output.json` file is ignored.
 This is an example of `/api/login` response payload:

+### Basic auth
+You can check whether a user's credentials are valid via the `GET /api/auth` API which does not return an authentication token but responds:
+- `200 OK` if credentials are valid
+- `401 Unauthorized` if credentials are invalid

 ```json
 {